-Karak chai tea is a cardamom milk black tea that originated in India, however, migrated to many other regions of the world.
+Karak tea is a milk chai black tea that originated in India, however, migrated to many other regions of the world.
 I have been in Abu Dhabi for nearly 2 years before I had the privilege of tasting Karak chai tea.

 It happened on a semi-cold winter night in the desert.
 I was sitting by the wood fire pondering what I wanted to do with my life.
 A friend handed me a cup of Karak chai tea.
 I just took one sip and my entire focus shifted.
 Wow, so many sweet flavors in such a small little cup.

 Have you ever heard the saying life is a box of chocolates, you never know what you're going to get - Forest Gump.
 Well, I think that life is a cup of Karak, we see what we pay attention to.
 And thankfully now that I have this cardamom milk tea on my radar, I see karak tea shops everywhere!